hutchcodes/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

     // Once the Essentials control is instantiated, this Blade contains enough UI that it can remove the blocking loading indicator container.revealContent();

-    // Does not use data-loading for the blade. return Q();
 }

 ```